clux/kubecon2020/kubecon-talk.md

 link to controller-rs and version-rs.

 ## Caveats
 Rough edges.
 Api library (kube) quite stable, but kube-runtime is pretty new still.
+Show users and testimonials.
+Kruslet.

+## TODOS
+broken slap-on - so we reveal it part way through?